KRavi00/Towards-an-Everting-Robot-for-Colonoscopy-Procedures/README.md

 - CAD files of 3D printed parts used
   - The motor mount and spool are also modified versions of the part files [found here](https://www.vinerobots.org/build-one/pre-formed-vine-robot/).
+  - The prototype assembly used to create the renders from the report are also included.